 AT&T Inc. is committed to advancing education, strengthening communities and improving lives.
 Through its community initiatives, AT&T has a long history of investing in projects that create learning opportunities; promote academic and economic achievement; or address community needs.
 In 2014, nearly $127 million was contributed or directed through corporate-, employee-, social investment- and AT&T Foundation-giving programs.
 AT&T Aspire is AT&T's signature education initiative that drives innovation in education by bringing diverse resources to bear on the issue including funding, technology, employee volunteerism, and mentoring.

 Applications for Anderson Teacher Grants are now closed.
-The 2016 grant recipients will be annnounced shortly.
+Click here to see who the recipients were in 2016!

 VI school professionals, every year can apply for Anderson Teacher Grants that range from $250 to $5,000, to implement an innovative project in their classroom and/or school.